schalkdaniel/cpsp/README.md

 ### Spline Regression

-This package can build spline bases for you, ether as dense or sparse matrix.
+This package can build spline bases for you, either as dense or sparse matrix.
 With the matrix it is possible to do e.g. spline regression or other cool stuff:

 ``` r
 library(compboostSplines)